L117/array-tools/README.md

 Requires nightly.

-This crate heavely uses `FixedSizeArray` trait, which is currently experimental.
+This crate depends on `FixedSizeArray` trait, which is currently experimental.
 Because of this, crate is experimental as well.
 No other sources of severe breakage should be expected.